Watxesnavo/taxi-service/README.md

 👀How to start it:
-- in the resources file you can find an database structure to copy, so you can create it
+- in the resources file you can find an database structure to copy, so you can create it and connect it to this project.
-- install TomCat server (9th version recommended)
+- install TomCat server (9th version recommended) and connect this project to it.
-- after all just run it, and it will redirect you to the page, so you can navigate it
+- after all just run it, and it will redirect you to the page, so you can navigate it (directions described in functions earlier).